combivanCoder/BlogScripts/README.md

 # BlogScripts
-Used to house scripts and examples referenced on blogs
+Used to house scripts and examples referenced on blogs.
+Collection of scripts mostly either bash, ash or python.